Article

 Hybrid time and attendance tracking systems

 Your organization might decide to use a mix of systems, depending on the complexity or a specific use case needed.
-Hybrid setups often combine elements of manual and automated time tracking methods to meet diverse operational needs.
+Hybrid setups often combine elements of manual and automated time tracking methods to meet your unique operational needs.

 For example, you can pair a biometric clock-in with a mobile dashboard or web-based approvals, tied to RFID punch-ins, to provide a solution for in-office and field workers.